 - a.
-If an employee wishes to appeal an Agency's pay equity decision, the employee, or Association on the employee's behalf, shall submit a completed Pay Equity Appeal Form to the Agency Head (or designee), as identified in the Collective Bargaining Agreement, within fifteen (15) days of receipt of the Agency's decision.
-The Agency shall respond to the appeal within thirty (30) days of receipt of the appeal to the employee or the Association on the employee's behalf.
-The appeal must be based on one (1) or more of the factors listed in ORS 652.220(2) and the compensation of other employee(s) performing work of a comparable character, to the extent it is known by the employee or the Association on the employee's behalf. - b.
-If the employee disagrees with the Agency's decision, the employee, or the Association on the employee's behalf, may submit a written appeal to the Department of Administrative Services Labor Relations Unit (LRU) at LRU@Oregon.gov within fifteen (15) calendar days of receipt of the Agency's decision.
+If the employee disagrees with the Agency's decision, the employee, or the Association on the employee's behalf, may submit a written appeal to the Department of Administrative Services Labor Relations Unit (LRU) at LRU@das.oregon.gov no later than fifteen (15) calendar days from receipt of the Agency's decision.
 The employee, or the Association on the employee's behalf, shall forward all written documents previously submitted to the Agency as part of the appeal.
-The appeal shall identify what factors, as outlined above, the Agency did not properly consider.
-LRU shall respond to the appeal in writing within thirty (30) calendar days. - c.
+The appeal shall identify the factors outlined in ORS 652.220(2), the Agency did not properly consider.
+LRU shall respond to the appeal in writing within thirty (30) calendar days. - b.
 Pay equity appeal decisions are not subject to arbitration.
 However, nothing in this Agreement precludes the employee from submitting a claim to the Bureau of Labor and Industries (BOLI) in accordance with BOLI's administrative rules or pursuing other legal recourse.
-The timelines for filing with BOLI or pursuing other legal recourse apply regardless of whether the employee appeals the decision under this Agreement. - d.
-For purposes of Agency-level pay equity decisions only, the appeal procedure in this Agreement replaces the grievance procedure outlined in the applicable labor agreement covering the employee. - e.
+The timelines for filing with BOLI or pursuing other legal recourse apply regardless of whether the employee appeals the decision under this Agreement. - c.
+For purposes of this Agreement, the appeal procedure in this Agreement replaces the grievance procedure outlined in the Collective Bargaining Agreement. - d.
 The Employer and Association may agree to extensions of time in this Agreement upon mutual agreement in writing.